Child Nutrition Programs

 Summer Food Service Program

 The Summer Food Service Program (SFSP) is the single largest Federal resource available for local sponsors who want to combine feeding and summer activity programs.
-Summer meals help more than 2.1 million children eat healthy and stay active during the summer months.
+Summer meals help approximately 3.8 million children eat healthy and stay active during the summer months.
 Children participating in summer programs are served the nutritious meals and snacks they need to maintain a healthful diet when school is out.
 The SFSP is reaching only a fraction of the children who rely on free or reduced price meals during the school year.
 With the help of more community and faith-based organizations, the program can reach more needy children.

 Team Nutrition is an initiative of the USDA Food and Nutrition Service to support the Child Nutrition Programs through training and technical assistance for foodservice, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.
 Team Nutrition’s website offers free nutrition education curricula, posters, brochures and other resources to schools.
 The Team Nutrition’s resource library is a comprehensive listing of all the resources available through Team Nutrition to schools and childcare facilities that participate in the Federal Child Nutrition Programs.